Hours of tramping over head and cannonball-sized and shaped boulders on a steeply sloping shoreline.

 DOC doesn’t have online information about this route.

-Chris Long who grew up at Gorge River has written his guide to this route at Haast to Hollyford: Tramping from Cascade to Gorge River and Martins Bay
+Christian Long who grew up at Gorge River has written his extremely useful guide to this route at Haast to Hollyford: Tramping from Cascade to Gorge River and Martins Bay

-His videos give an excellent idea of what to expect.
+His video on that page gives an excellent idea of what to expect.

 a big image slideshow | Cascade River to Martins Bay coast route, South Westland